Hanfu Unearthed III: Wei/Jin and Northern/Southern Dynasty Relics

 Hanfu Unearthed III: Wei/Jin and Northern/Southern Dynasty Relics-5

-I want to draw particular attention to some of its features: the decorative lines, the extra piece sewn on at the lapels, the extra piece sewn on at the waist, and the straight sleeves.
+I want to draw particular attention to some of its features: the decorative shoulder lines, the extra piece sewn on at the lapels, the extra piece sewn on at the , and the straight sleeves.
 This is to define the difference between the Jin Ru and Guzhuang adaptations that only came to hanfu through television dramas and fantasy novels; those do not have physical examples and it's a mistake to call those Jin Dynasty clothing since they didn't appear until modern times.

 Hanfu Unearthed III: Wei/Jin and Northern/Southern Dynasty Relics-6